-Most of our sessions are being conducted online through Zoom or Whatsapp.
-Limited face to face appointments also available.
+My sessions are all being conducted online through Zoom or Whatsapp.

 Anxiety and Panic Attacks